denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 ```

 When the stack is successfully created, it returns the `Stack ID`, which is then be stored in the `EBS_STACK_ID` variable.
 The code below checks whether the stack creation command succeeded.
-If not, the script will trhow an exit code and stop execution.
+If not, the script will throw an exit code and stop execution.

 ```
 if [ $? -ne 0 ]; then